 2.7.
 Applying patches

-It is easy to stay current with the most recent LAMMPS patch releases if you use Git or SVN to track LAMMPS development.
-Instructions for how to stay current are on the Install git and Install svn doc pages.
+It is easy to stay current with the most recent LAMMPS patch releases if you use git to track the LAMMPS development.
+Instructions for how to stay current are on the Download the LAMMPS source with git page.

 If you prefer to download a tarball, as described on the Install git doc page, you can stay current by downloading “patch files” when new patch releases are made.
 A link to a patch file is posted on the bug and feature page of the LAMMPS website, along with a list of changed files and details about what is in the new patch release.
 This page explains how to apply the patch file to your local LAMMPS directory.

-You should not apply patch files to a local Git or SVN repo of LAMMPS, only to an unpacked tarball.
-Use Git and SVN commands to update repo versions of LAMMPS.
+You should not apply patch files to a local git checkout of LAMMPS, only to an unpacked tarball.
+Use git commands to update such a version of the LAMMPS source code.

 Here are the steps to apply a patch file.
 Note that if your version of LAMMPS is several patch releases behind, you need to apply all the intervening patch files in succession to bring your version of LAMMPS up to date.